 Villa / 6 bedrooms / sleeps 12

 Stylish Architect Designed Villas with a very large private pool and excellent sea view over Kalkan bay.
-Consists of 2 Semi-Detached 3 Bed Units that each sleep 6 (plus 1 cot) and share a large pool and terrace/garden but otherwise are entirely self contained.
+Consists of 2 Semi-Detached 3 Bed Units that each sleep 6 (cots are available on request) and share a large pool and terrace/garden but otherwise are entirely self contained.

-Quoted prices are the total for both villas and include welcome packs, daily pool and terrace cleaning, weekly villa cleaning/linen change and provision of beach towels.
+Quoted prices are the total for both villas and include welcome packs, daily pool and terrace cleaning, a weekly villa clean/linen change and provision of beach towels.
 (If you require additional cleaning service/linen changes, these are available at an additional cost.)

 |Size||Sleeps up to 12, 6 bedrooms|